gramps-project/gramps-web-docs/docs/en/user-guide/chat.md

    - **Tool Calling (Gramps Wev API v3.6.0+)**: The assistant can directly query your database using specialized tools to search, filter people/events/families/places by specific criteria, calculate relationships between individuals, and retrieve detailed information.
 3. Gramps Web feeds the question along with the retrieved information to a large language model to formulate an answer.
 4. The answer is displayed to you.

+While the assistant is working, indicators show which tools it is currently using (e.g. searching people, looking up relationships) so you can follow along as it builds its answer.
+Longer-running questions are processed as background tasks – you can navigate away and come back, and progress is also reflected in [Notifications](notifications.md).
+Answers are formatted with Markdown (lists, emphasis, links, etc.) for easier reading.

 ## What you can ask